RScrafted/guide-how-to-git/revert_accidental_commit.md

    This command moves the commit history back by one commit without deleting the changes from your local workspace.

 ### 2. **Remove the Unwanted Files**
    You can now selectively stage files or modify `.gitignore` if needed.
 If certain files shouldn’t be committed, either remove them or add them to `.gitignore`.
+I prefer this.

    - To remove specific files from staging:
      ```bash